boltops-tools/jack/README.md

 $ jack config upload stag-rails-app-s1
 ```

 This will save the config to jack/cfg/stag-rails-app.cfg.yml.
+Here's an example of the [output](http://d.pr/i/14Sfh).

+Notice that the `eb config upload` command also prompts you with the diff before uploading and ask for confirmation.
+You can bypass the prompt with the force option.

 #### Diff - Comparing your local config to the live environment config

-Comparing your local config to what configs the environment is actually using is useful.
+You can use the diff command directly to compare your local config to what configs the environment is actually using is useful.
 To see the diff.

 ```
 $ jack config diff stag-rails-app-s1
 ```

 A note about the configs.
 They are formatted so that the keys are sorted.
 This has been done so the diffs are actually useful.
-The `eb config upload` command also will automatically prompt you with the diff before uploading and ask for confirmation unless the force option has been specified.
+It is also recommended you install colordiff so you can see the diff output colorized.
+You can also specify your own diff viewer via the JACK_DIFF environment variable.
+Example of [colorized diff](http://d.pr/i/9wrS).

 ### More Help